ajfigueroa/ajfigueroa.github.io/_posts/2018-01-07-DFSubviews.md

 How do we indicate what level we're on and how do we get those pipes (`|`) to display?
 Since we're recursively calling our function we can pass down data through a function parameter.

-We could extend our function to include a `"prefix"` parameter and at each level we'll pass down what to prepend before each output.
+We could extend our function to include a `"prefix"` parameter and at each level, we'll pass down what to prepend before each output.

 For example:
 - In level 1, `prefix` is `""`